 Interim policy approved!

-The cumulative effects framework interim policy has been released by the Natural Resource Board.
+The cumulative effects framework interim policy has been released by the B.C. government.
 The approval of the cumulative effects framework interim policy is the result of years of collaborative work developing the framework, testing procedures, refining assessments, engaging stakeholders and improving the policy.

 However, this is not the end point, it is the beginning, as we continually adapt and improve the cumulative effects framework over time.
 But the approval of the interim policy represents the first significant milestone for implementing the cumulative effects framework province-wide.

 The cumulative effects framework interim policy:

 - Supports the government’s approach to integrated resource management

 - Defines the cumulative effects framework regional and provincial governance structure

 - Identifies consistent standards and direction for completing and reporting cumulative effects framework assessments